balqui/prefscript/docs/doc.md

 Scripts intended to be run must include a function definition under the name `main`.
 In scripts that become imported into other scripts, that name may be missing and, if found, is silently ignored.
+Running a script consists in calling from the CLI the `prefscript` interpreter with the name of the file containing the script and, optionally, an input integer.
-Running a script amounts to calling that `main` function, feeding it a value read from standard input, and writing the outcome to standard output.
+The process amounts to calling the `main` function in the script, feeding it the value provided in the CLI call or, alternatively, read from standard input, and writing the outcome to standard output.

 Function definitions in these scripts are syntactically very simple: